 This module can be upgraded to full voltage control with an addition of an extra module that uses the 'ADSR Upgrade' PCB.
 This board takes up a single width of panel space, and is fitted next to the ADSR/VCA module to be controlled.
 The upgrade can be added on at any time and installation is very simple.
 Two small interconnects behind the front panels allow the two boards to 'talk' to each other.
 See the VC-ADSR page for more details of the upgrade and the 2U VC-ADSR/VCA module.

 Attack times: 0.2 milliseconds to 32 seconds (fast) or 1.6 ms to 250 seconds (slow).
 Charging voltage +10V, internal attack peak +5V.
 Pseudo linear ramp.

 Decay/Release times: 0.38 ms to 50 s (fast) or 3 ms to 400 seconds (slow).
 Time measured from 90% of sustain value to 10% of sustain value.
 Exponential decay slope.

 Sustain levels: 0 to 100%

 The attack peak and maximum sustain level is 5V from the ADSR socket.

 With no jack plug inserted into the IN socket, the attack peak and maximum sustain level is 5V from the VCA OUT socket.

-The issue 4 VC-ADSR PCB behind a natural finish Scheaffer panel and fitted with optional Sock4 board.
+The four layer issue 5 VC-ADSR PCB behind a natural finish Scheaffer panel and fitted with optional Sock4 board.
 Note also the two four way headers that can be attached to the optional 'ADSR Upgrade' module to allow for full voltage control over A, D, S and R parameters.